 Since then he has seen quite a bit of the UK, a small part of Europe.
 He has been as far west as California, and east as far as Israel, but nowadays spends most of his time holding down an armchair lest it should blow away and not be there when needed.

-He has been recently described (by a Consultant, no less) as having “quite severe co-morbidities in the form of ischemic heart disease, previous pulmonary embolism and (being) on a lot of medications”.
+He was described (by a Consultant, no less) as having “quite severe co-morbidities in the form of ischemic heart disease, previous pulmonary embolism and (being) on a lot of medications”.
 That same Consultant then added prostate cancer to the list of awards.
 These were further complemented by seven and a half weeks of radiotherapy for good measure.

 He chooses to take all that as a compliment.

 Eventually his employer upgraded to “Windows” and the staff were actually given a proper course in how to use it – ie: a whole morning.
-Now he can make a web site – so the message is – you may be as he is, on the way to the crematorium, but you can stop the hearse, and put yourself on the web before the doors close behind you.
+Now he can install more RAM and swap a hard disc to SSD – so the message is – you may be as he is, on the way to the crematorium, but you can stop the hearse, and put yourself on the web before those doors close behind you.